 Why Would a Hemipene Be Exposed?

 Sometimes hemipenes will come out if there are females in your male's line of sight or if your male feels another male is trying to be more dominant.
 One or both of his hemipenes may pop out and prolapse from these exposures to other lizards.
-Other times they will prolapse due to an impaction, lack of humidity, or while purposely being sexed by a person ("popping" a hemipene is one way to sex some reptiles).
-Sometimes a hemipenis prolapses while removing excess skin and an impaction and won't go back in.
+Other times they will prolapse due to impaction, lack of humidity, or while purposely being sexed by a person ("popping" a hemipene is one way to sex some reptiles).
+Sometimes a hemipenis prolapses while removing excess skin and an impaction, and won't go back in.

 If you see a pink bulge or two under the cloaca of your male reptile it probably has a prolapsed hemipenis.
 You can try applying firm but gentle pressure directly on the hemipenis with a moist cotton swab or your finger to retract it.
 If that doesn't work, try soaking the reptile in a warm bath with some sugar added or apply some honey directly to the hemipenis.
 These sweet techniques will help decrease the inflammation and hopefully make the hemipenis retract.